kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 * Any field set by a mutating admission controller
 * For the `Service` resource: Ports or IPs that kube-apiserver assigns to v1.Service objects

 ## Server Side Apply

 {{< feature-state for_k8s_version="v1.14" state="alpha" >}} Server Side Apply allows clients other than kubectl to perform the Apply operation, and will eventually fully replace the complicated Client Side Apply logic that only exists in kubectl.
-If the Server Side Apply feature is enabled, The `PATCH` endpoint will accept the additional `application/apply-patch+yaml` content type.
+If the Server Side Apply feature is enabled, The `PATCH` endpoint accepts the additional `application/apply-patch+yaml` content type.
 Users of Server Side Apply can send partially specified objects to this endpoint.
 An applied config should always include every field that the applier has an opinion about.

 ### Enable the Server Side Apply alpha feature

 Server Side Apply is an alpha feature, so it is disabled by default.
-To turn this [feature gate](/docs/reference/command-line-tools-reference/feature-gates) on, you need to:
+To turn this [feature gate](/docs/reference/command-line-tools-reference/feature-gates) on, you need to include in the `--feature-gates ServerSideApply=true` flag when starting `kube-apiserver`.

-* Include "ServerSideApply=true" in the `--feature-gates` flag when starting `kube-apiserver`.
 If you have multiple `kube-apiserver` replicas, all should have the same flag setting.

 ### Field Management